Actual cash value depreciation guide

 Deciding between actual cash value and replacement cost

 Are you struggling to decide whether actual cash value or replacement cost is right for your insurance policy?
 You are not alone.
 There are many factors to consider when deciding between these two types of insurance valuations.
 One such factor is your budget.
 If you are on a tight budget, then actual cash value might be the way to go as it usually comes with lower insurance premiums.
 Thus, if you believe you are at a higher risk of experiencing a loss or damage, replacement cost could be the better choice.
 For a professional opinion on which type of coverage is right for you, contact BrokerLink today.
-One of our licenced experts would be pleased to discuss each option with you, and even provide you with a free insurance quote based on both options.
+One of our licensed experts would be pleased to discuss each option with you, and even provide you with a free insurance quote based on both options.

 The pros and cons of actual cash value coverage